Comparing the Oxygen Advantage®and Wim Hof methods - by Patrick McKeown

-This page was created in response to hundreds of emails that we have received asking the question:
+This article was written in response to the hundreds of emails I have received asking the question:

 - Functional breathing training

 - Intermittent hypoxic / hypercapnic training

 In the Simulate High Altitude Training exercises from the Oxygen Advantage® the objective is to breathe normally and then perform a breath-hold after an exhalation.
 This generates an intermittent hypoxic/hypercapnic response, producing low oxygen and high carbon dioxide.
 During breath-hold exercises, blood oxygen saturation (SaO2) typically drops to about 85 percent.
 At the same time, arterial carbon dioxide will increase from the normal concentration of 40mmHg to 50mmHg or more.

 Wim Hof method:

 In Wim Hof’s breathing technique, the instruction is to take 30 big breaths through the mouth before holding the breath.
 This exercise is completed three times in succession.
 It generates an intermittent hypoxic/hypocapnic response – low oxygen and low carbon dioxide.
 By the third cycle, blood oxygen saturation can drop to as low as 45 percent and carbon dioxide can fall from the normal concentration of 40mmHg to just 13mmHg.
 Just to give some context to those figures, an SaO2 of 85 percent represents severe hypoxia and syncope hypoxia (fainting) can occur when SaO2 is less than 60 percent.